nducoffre/raspi-overlay-fs/README.md

 # Introduction
-Enable or disable Overlay Filesystem or Write protect Boot partition via CLI
+Enable or disable Overlay Filesystem or Write protect Boot partition via CLI.
+When deploying a raspberry, via script I wanted to be able to integrate this script into the deployment scripts and avoid corrupted SD-cards.
+This script uses the code from raspi-config but does not need user interaction for i.e. enabling the overlay fs and write protecting the boot partition.
+Run the script, reboot, done.

 # Getting Started
 1. Needs root priviliges: use sudo